-Lok C. Lew Yan Voon, B.A., M.A., M.S., Ph.D.

-N. Jane McCandless.
-B.A., M.A., Ph.D.
+Dean of the College of Education and Professor of Educational Leadership Lok C. Lew Yan Voon, B.A., M.A., M.S., Ph.D.
+Dean of the College of Science and Mathematics and Professor of Physics N. Jane McCandless, B.A., M.A., Ph.D.

+Dean of the College of Social Sciences

+and Professor of Sociology

 Faye S. McIntyre, B.B.A., M.B.A., Ph.D.

+Dean of the Richards College of

+Business and Professor of Marketing

 Denise M. Overfield, B.A., M.A., Ph.D.

+Associate Vice President for Academic

+Affairs, Dean of the Graduate

+Affairs, Dean of the Graduate School and Professor of Spanish

+Dean of the Tanner Health System

 Jennifer Schuessler, B.S.N., M.N., Ph.D.